powercodeacademy/nitro-developer-bootcamp-overview/README.md

 # Nitro Developer Bootcamp Overview

-Below is a broad overview of Power Code Academy's Nitro Developer Bootcamp curriculum.
+Below is a broad overview of the Power Code Academy's Nitro Developer Bootcamp curriculum.
 It is subject to change at anytime.
-This document serves as reference for Power Student Developers to see an overview of the course layout.
-Collectively, this encompasses over 700 lessons in the Learn LMS, multiple pairing projects, 4 formal assessments, 3 individual culmulative projects, 3 blog posts, 3 short presentations, and multiple small bodies of work merged into Nitro.
-Should you have any questions, please contact Garett Arrowood on Connect.
+Collectively, a course encompasses over 700 lessons in the Learn LMS, multiple pairing projects, 3 formal assessments, 3 individual culmulative projects, 3 blog posts, 3 short presentations, and multiple small bodies of work merged into Nitro.
+Should you have any questions, please contact Garett Arrowood.

 ## Curriculum